xpdAcq/xpdAcq/doc/quickstart.rst

 Navigate to the SrXgui image viewer.
 Click on the folder icon and navigate to the ``tiff_base/setup`` folder and look for a list of one or more tiff files.
+Note, if the software gives an error that it cannot find the sample object, then you will need to load a sample spreadsheet.
+See section 3 below: `set up Sample objects to use later`

 Double-click on the most recent one to view the one you just collected.